BeschtaBrandon/frontend-coding-challenge/README.md

 # Frontend Coding Problem

-This is an Angular 2+ / ReactJS + HTML / CSS coding problem.
+This is an Express + ReactJS + HTML / CSS coding problem.
 This task is divided in 4 parts.
 First 3 are mandatory and 4th part is a bonus task.
 Put your code on Github and submit a repository link.

 ## 1. Implement Responsive Design using Bootstrap or Foundation